MaxHalford/xgp/docs/training-parameters.md

 | Minimum height | `min_height` | `MinHeight` | `min_height` | 3 |
 | Maximum height | `max_height` | `MaxHeight` | `max_height` | 5 |

-These parameters are used to generate the initial set of programs.
-They will also be used to generate new programs for subtree mutation.
+Because XGP doesn't require the loss metric to be differentiable you can use any loss metric available.
+If you don't specify an evaluation metric then it will default to using the loss metric.
 XGP uses ramped half-and-half initialization; the full initialization probability determines the probability of using full initialization and consequently the probability of using grow initialization.

 ### Genetic algorithm parameters